The Einstein Relation on Metric Measure Spaces: The Einstein Relation on Metric Measure Spaces

-Taking the limit for $r\searrow0$ and applying a standard squeezing argument, we obtain $\dimw(X,M)=\dimw(Y,N)$. \end{proof} \begin{rem} Note that we required the bi-Lipschitz property for determining $\dimh$ and $\dimw$, whereas we only needed $\gp$ to be a homeomorphism in order to show that $M^{(\gp)}$ and $N$ share the same semigroup.
-This allows us in the following sections -- given a homeomorphism $\gp:(X,d_X,\mu_X)\to(Y,d_Y)$ -- to transport the complete structure needed for the Einstein relation by \begin{itemize} \item Endowing $(Y,\mu_Y)$ with the push-forward measure $\gp_*\mu_X$. \item Mapping the generator $(A,\scD(A))$ to $(\gp_LA,\gp_*^{-1}\scD(A))$, thus also mapping the generated semigroup $T_t$ to $\gp_LT_t$. \item Sending the Hunt process $M$ to $\gp(M)$. \end{itemize} What we did so far ensures that all these constructions are compatible with each other. \end{rem}
+\begin{remark} Note that we required the bi-Lipschitz property for determining $\dimh$ and $\dimw$, whereas we only needed $\gp$ to be a homeomorphism in order to show that $M^{(\gp)}$ and $N$ share the same semigroup.
+This allows us in the following sections -- given a homeomorphism $\gp:(X,d_X,\mu_X)\to(Y,d_Y)$ -- to transport the complete structure needed for the Einstein relation by \begin{itemize} \item Endowing $(Y,\mu_Y)$ with the push-forward measure $\gp_*\mu_X$. \item Mapping the generator $(A,\scD(A))$ to $(\gp_\IL A,(\gp^*)^{-1}\scD(A))$, thus also mapping the generated semigroup $T_t$ to $\gp_\IL T_t$. \item Sending the Hunt process $M$ to $\gp(M)$. \end{itemize} What we did so far ensures that all these constructions are compatible with each other. \end{remark}

-From proposition \ref{prop:mmiso} we immediately obtain the following two corollaries: \begin{cor} If $(X,d_X,\mu_X)\cong(Y,d_Y,\mu_Y)$ and the Einstein relation with constant $c$ holds on $X$ w.r.t. $(A,\scD(A))$ is an operator on $L^2(X,\mu)$, then it also holds on $Y$ with the same constant w.r.t. $\gp_{\IL}A$. \end{cor} \begin{cor} If $X\ssq\IR^n$ and $d_1$ and $d_2$ are metrics which are induced by norms, then $\id_X:(X,d_1,\mu)\to(X,d_2,\mu)$ will preserve the constant in the Einstein relation. \end{cor} The second corollary follows from the well-known fact that all norms on a finite-dimensional Banach space are equivalent.
+From Proposition~\ref{prop:mmiso} we immediately obtain the following two corollaries: \begin{corollary} If $(X,d_X,\mu_X)\cong(Y,d_Y,\mu_Y)$ and the Einstein relation with constant $c$ holds on $X$ w.r.t. $(A,\scD(A))$ is an operator on $L^2(X,\mu_X)$, then it also holds on $Y$ with the same constant w.r.t. $\gp_{\IL}A$. \end{corollary} \begin{corollary} If $X\ssq\IR^n$ and $d_1$ and $d_2$ are metrics which are induced by norms, then $\id_X:(X,d_1,\mu)\to(X,d_2,\mu)$ will preserve the constant in the Einstein relation. \end{corollary} The second corollary follows from the well-known fact that all norms on a finite-dimensional Banach space are equivalent.

-\section{H\"older regularity and graphs of functions}
+\subsection{H\"older regularity and graphs of functions}

-A natural question arising at this point is whether the invariance of the Einstein relation of propsition \ref{prop:mmiso} can be extended to a larger class of transformations.
+A natural question arising at this point is whether the invariance of the Einstein relation of Proposition~\ref{prop:mmiso} can be extended to a larger class of transformations.
 In particular, what happens if $\gp$ is only a H\"older continuous map instead of a bi-Lipschitz one?